Comcare is the national authority for work health and safety, and workers’ compensation.

 Excellence in service provision

-As a service delivery agency, we put our stakeholders at the centre of everything we do.
+As a service delivery agency, we put our stakeholders at the centre of the things we do.
 We are responsive to growing community expectations of the public sector to provide seamless, personalised services and strive to exceed them.
 Our services are tailored to our stakeholders’ needs and in delivering these services we live and model our values, including acting with integrity and respect.

 Engagement with our stakeholders